What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 How long is the program?

-Applicants notified of program acceptance no later than April 29, 2022, and all activities will be hosted virtually on the Zoom video conference platform.
+Applicants will be notified of program acceptance no later than March 1, 2023, and all activities will be hosted virtually on the Zoom video conference platform.

 Synchronous distance-based activities: